formkit/docs-content/essentials/configuration.md

   file="/_content/examples/validation-visibility/validation-visibility.vue">
 </example>

-It’s worth noting that plugins have their own inheritance model which differs from `config` and `props` — it is described in more detail in the [core documentation](/advanced/core).
+It’s worth noting that plugins have their own inheritance model which differs from `config` and `props`, and is described in more detail in the [core documentation](/advanced/core).